Upcoming shows and dog-related events can be found here: canuckdogs.com

 Dog shows are held so that people can share their love of a breed and maintain a set of characteristics found within a specified breed description.
 The ultimate objective is to improve the quality of breeding dogs by having them compete, one against the other.
 This is a place where breeders can have their breeding stock evaluated by others who are qualified to do so.
 There are more than 190 breeds of purebred dogs recognized by the Canadian Kennel Club.
 Depending on what the dogs were originally bred to do, they are divided into 7 groups of dogs.

 Soft-coated Wheaten Terriers are part of Group 4 – Terriers.
 These are breeds that traditionally helped control vermin.
 The soft-coated wheaten was bred to be more of a generalist when compared to other terriers.
-Among the recognized skill set of the scwt is a herding instinct, and wheatens are now included in CKC herding trials.
+Among the recognized skill set of the scwt is a herding instinct, and Wheatens are now included in CKC herding trials.

 Step 1: Beginners should visit the Canadian Kennel Club website and familiarize themselves with the goals, objectives and rules of conformation dog shows.
 The CKC is the governing body that sets out the rules and guidelines for conformation shows within Canada.

 To participate dogs need to be registered with the CKC and have a five generation pedigree.
-Shows are mainly for dogs capable of breeding ( unaltered – not spayed or neutered) but there are opportunities for altered dogs to compete.
+Shows are mainly for dogs capable of breeding (unaltered – not spayed or neutered) but there are opportunities for altered dogs to compete.

-In every breed, in the dogs competing for points, males are judged first, then females.
+In every breed, in the dogs competing for Championship points, males are judged first, then females.
 A dog must be a minimum of 6 months of age before it can compete in regular shows.
 For each sex, at a regular show, there are 5 classes and the judge evaluates each dog; awarding first, second, third and fourth placing depending on the number of entries in the class.

 All breed shows are just that, shows that showcase multiple breeds.
 BC Dog fanciers is an example of an all breed club that will host a number of shows over the year.

 Boosters, or ‘supported entry shows,’ fall somewhere between specialties and all-breed shows.
 Boosters are held as part of a regular all-breed show, but prizes are given for BOB (Best of Breed), BOS (Best of Show), BOW (Best of Winners) and BPIB (Best Puppy in Breed) at least.
 Often there are prizes for every class winner, as well as for the Winners Male and Female and on up.
-Boosters also often include a trophy for the breed member who places highest at an associated obedience trial.
+Boosters also often include some form of recognition for the breed member who places highest at an associated obedience trial.
 The prizes given will be determined by the folks who actually put the booster on.

 JUNIOR PUPPY for dogs between 6 months and under 9 months of age;